 However, though they can’t be warded off, the consequences can be overcome.

 a) Christians are commanded to endure hardship because in enduring we conquer it.

 “Endure hardship as discipline; God is treating you as his children.
 For what children are not disciplined by their father?
 If you are not disciplined—and everyone undergoes discipline—then you are not legitimate, not true sons and daughters at all… All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
 Therefore, strengthen the hands that are weak and the knees that are feeble, and make straight paths for your feet, so that the limb which is lame may not be put out of joint, but rather be healed.
 Make every effort to… be holy; without holiness no one will see the Lord.”
 Hebrews 12:7,8,12-14

 b) Concerning sicknesses, the prayer that heals usually follows a confession of sins.
-For more details see The Miracle of Healing
+For more details see Of Healing and Miracles.

 “Therefore confess your sins to one another, and pray for one another, that you may be healed.
 The prayer of a righteous man has great power in its effects.
 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.”
 James 5:14-15